GD Topic - Union Budget 2024: Are the New Income Tax Slabs a Win for the Middle Class?

 Note: *NPS Contribution is not mandatory.
 Therefore, in this example, we will take NPS as zero.

-On the other hand, individuals earning more than ₹7,00,000 will have to pay tax under old and new tax regimes.
-However, individuals earning between ₹7,00,000 and ₹10,00,000 might find the old tax regime beneficial, while individuals earning more than ₹10,00,000 might prefer the new tax regime due to the lower tax amount.
-The old regime is better suited for those who either claim higher HRA or have overall deductions exceeding the benefits of the new regime.
+Individuals earning more than ₹7,00,000 will have to pay tax under the old and new tax regimes.
+Individuals earning between ₹7,00,000 and ₹10,00,000 might find the old tax regime better.
+While individuals earning more than ₹10,00,000 might prefer the new tax regime due to the lower tax amount.
+The old regime is better for those who either claim higher HRA or have overall deductions more than the benefits of the new regime.

 Top GD Topics for MBA Admission Process